Rita Arnould: Capture

 The Germans detected radio transmissions from the house and a group led by Abwehr Captain Harry Piepe raided it in the small hours of the night of 12–13 December 1941.
 A man burst from the house but was caught and brought back.
 Inside the house, they found Rita, a woman agent, and a radio transmitter that was still warm.
 The woman was trying to burn enciphered messages, which the Germans recovered.
 The man was a radio operator named Anton Danilov, probably an alias of David Kamy.
-The Germans found a hidden room holding the material and equipment needed to produce forged documents, including blank passports, forms, inks and rubber stamps.
+The Germans found a hidden room holding the material and equipment needed to produce forged documents, including blank passports, forms, inks, and rubber stamps.
 Rita was terrified and told Captain Piepe what she knew.
-There were two passports with pictures which Rita identified as the head of all the Soviet espionage groups in Europe and his deputy in Belgium.
+There were two passports with pictures that Rita identified as the head of all the Soviet espionage groups in Europe and his deputy in Belgium.
 The next day Mikhail Makarov, who had been using the alias Carlos Alamo and was also a radio operator, came to the house and was also arrested.